theoddora/Go-Interpreter/README.md

 There are two main strategies when parsing a programming language: top-down parsing or  bottom-up parsing.
 “Recursive descent parsing”, “Early parsing” or “predictive parsing” are all variations of top-down  parsing.

+There are a set of “assertion functions” nearly all parsers share.
+Their primary purpose is to enforce  the correctness of the order of tokens by checking the type of the next token.

 ## Parsing let statements
 Expressions produce values, statements don’t.

 > let \<identifier> = \<expression>;

-There are a set of “assertion functions” nearly all parsers share.
-Their primary purpose is to enforce  the correctness of the order of tokens by checking the type of the next token.
+## Parsing return statements

+> return <expression>;